What is a Blouse?

 How to Find the Best Work Blouses

 Blouses are a staple in many wardrobes.
-But for those who aren't familiar with this style, you might be wondering exactly what makes a blouse different than a standard shirt.
+But for those unfamiliar with this style, you might be wondering exactly what makes a blouse different than a standard shirt.
 In this post, we'll detail exactly what a blouse is, explain where it's most often worn and provide tips for finding a blouse that fits just right.

-A blouse is a type of ladies' shirt that is considered to have a slightly dressier look than most tops.
-It's similar to a dress shirt for men, but it doesn't always have a button-up style.
-Blouses often have a rounded hem, allowing them to be worn tucked in or left untucked depending on your preferred style.
+A blouse is a type of women's shirt that is considered to have a slightly dressier look than most tops.
+It's similar to a dress shirt for men but doesn't always have a button-up style.
+Blouses often have a rounded hem, allowing them to be worn tucked in or left untucked, depending on your preferred style.

 Blouses at Work

-One of the most common applications for blouses is workwear.
-Many women in professional offices wear blouses to work on a daily basis.
+One of the most common applications of blouses is workwear.
+Many women in professional offices wear blouses to work daily.
 Blouses are a great choice for professional clothing because they have a more formal appearance while still being comfortable and versatile.
+While many blouses worn at offices are purchased from clothing stores based on individual style preferences, blouses can also be purchased as a component of an employee outfit and match other employee attire.

-In addition, they are a popular choice for work settings where workers need to wear uniforms, such as restaurants, hotels and other service industry jobs.
+In addition to offices and other formal environments, blouses are a popular choice for work settings where workers need to wear uniforms, such as restaurants, hotels and other service industry jobs.
 These blouses provide a professional and consistent look for female employees and can be easily matched with uniform dress shirts that the male employees may be required to wear.
 Because they have so many style options, you can also choose a uniform blouse with fashionable accents that leaves a good impression and has some personality (such as this Ruffle Pleat Blouse).

 Blouse Sizing and Fit